txstate-etc/graphql-server/README.md

 JWT_QUERY_DIGEST_PUBLIC_KEY=$(echo "$JWT_QUERY_DIGEST_PRIVATE_KEY" | openssl rsa -outform PEM -pubout 2>/dev/null)
 ```

 Query scoping allows for some clients to be whitelisted and not require query digest with their requests.
-Use the graphql-server `queryDigestWhitelist: Set<string>` option to contain a collection of the client service names excluded from Query scoping.
+Use the graphql-server `signedQueriesWhitelist: Set<string>` option to contain a collection of the client service names excluded from Query scoping.

 If you need to support cookies or tokens in the query string or any other sort of scheme, you can subclass the provided `Context` class, override `tokenFromReq` (to retrieve the JWT) or `authFromReq` (to do all the extraction and validation yourself), and pass your subclass in as a configuration option:
 ```typescript